 The best treatment for these tough balls of tissue is determined by the symptoms.
 If fibroids are small and asymptomatic, the best choice may be to simply keep a careful eye on them.
-Fibroids can remain for years without causing symptoms and even disappear on their own.
+Fibroids can remain for years without causing symptoms and may shrink after menopause.
 But there are a number of options for fibroids that require treatment.
 Fibroids can be removed surgically, and submucosal fibroids are the easiest to remove.
 "I actually get really excited when I see submucosal fibroids," Dr. Orady says, "because it's like 'Oh!
 I can treat that really easily.'"
 Sometimes, if it's in the right place, a doctor can shrink the fibroid or cut off its blood supply, helping restore or preserve fertility in women who are looking to start a family.
 If the patient isn't actively seeking pregnancy, symptoms can often be controlled with hormones that shrink the fibroids and help reduce pain and bleeding.
 Alternatively, fibroids can be removed using minimally invasive surgical techniques, such as robotic surgery, with uterine reconstruction, which can allow a patient to preserve her uterine functions and get pregnant.